Gisela Dulko: 2011–2012

 Dulko and Pennetta to won their first Grand Slam event title at the 2011 Australian Open, defeating Azarenka and Kirilenko 2–6, 7–5, 6–1 in the final.

 Dulko reached her first singles final of the year at the Abierto Mexicano Telcel, where she was the fourth seed.
 There she defeated Arantxa Parra Santonja to win her fourth career singles title.
 She struggled in her next few tournaments, losing in the first rounds of Miami, Madrid, and Rome, and only reaching the second round at the BNP Paribas Open, but found form again at the French Open, advancing to the fourth round by defeating the 2010 finalist Stosur in three sets.
 However, she was forced to retire due to a leg injury in the second set of her match against Bartoli.

+Partnering Eduardo Schwank, Dulko was runner-up in the mixed doubles at the 2011 US Open, losing to Melanie Oudin and Jack Sock in the final which went to a deciding champions tiebreak.

+Aged 27, Dulko announced her retirement from professional tennis in November 2012, stating that she no longer had the "same drive" and willingness to make the "sacrifices" needed to compete on the WTA circuit.